-The spring (item 5) is a highly stressed part.
-The exterior surface must be free of pitting, cracks and corrosion.
+The springs (items 5 and 13) are highly stressed parts.
+The exterior surfaces must be free of pitting, cracks and corrosion.
 If necessary, use magnetic-particle or dye-penetration inspection (performed by certified and trained personnel) to evaluate the exterior surface and ensure that it is free of cracks and corrosion pits.
 If any excessive wear over 0.030" of the area is measured or observed, the spring cannot be repaired and must be replaced.